metacpan/metacpan-cpan-extracted/distros/M/Mojo-Log-Colored/README.md

 # ACKNOWLEDGEMENTS

-This plugin was inspired by lanti asking about a way to easier find specific errors in the Mojo log during unit test runs on [Stack Overflow](https://stackoverflow.com/q/44965998/1331451).
+This plugin was inspired by lanti asking about a way to find specific errors more easily in the Mojo log during unit test runs on [Stack Overflow](https://stackoverflow.com/q/44965998/1331451).

 # LICENSE